This statement applies to content published on the www.suffolk.police.uk website.

 Technical information about this website’s accessibility

-Suffolk Constabulary is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Suffolk Constabulary is committed to making its website accessible, in accordance with the Accessibility Regulations.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.